50 hotels every man should stay at before he dies

 From Australia to Newfoundland, these are the finest boltholes in the world...

-The best moment of any hotel experience comes just after check-in, and just after the trip in the ornate lift, and just after the handing over of pleasingly heavy-set keys, and just after the bell-hop has escorted your luggage (magicked, it seems, from nowhere) up to your room, and — after the long and winding journey to this homing beacon of hospitality — you shut the door behind you and stand alone in your room for the first time.
+The best moment of any hotel experience comes just after check-in, and just after the trip in the ornate lift, and just after the handing over of the pleasingly heavy-set keys, and just after the bell-hop has escorted your luggage (magicked, it seems, from nowhere) up to your room, and after the long and winding journey to this homing beacon of hospitality when you shut the door behind you and stand alone in your room for the first time.

 Jump on the bed, hark at the view, take your shoes off amid the pillowy carpet/ reclaimed concrete/ mahogany floorboards/ boggle at the steep-sided bath, and ogle the local lager in the hidden minibar.
-Good hotels achieve a unique trick — they transport you completely, while always making you feel at home.
-And the following 50 examples are worth visiting for that reason, among many others.
-They are set out in no particular order and with no algorithm at work beyond our own experience, some highly informed hearsay and the fairytales of others (though they start in the UK and fan out slowly from there.)
+Good hotels achieve a unique trick – they transport you completely while always making you feel at home.
+And the following 50 examples are worth visiting for that specific reason, among many others.
+They are set out in no particular order and with no algorithm at work beyond our own experience, some highly informed hearsay and the fairytales of others (though they start in the UK and fan out slowly from there).
 See you at the bar.

 Villa d’Este, Lake Como, Italy

 Villa d’Este, Lake Como, Italy, Indescribably elegant and impossibly stately, Villa d’Este is a towering, glowing monument to the Good Life that seems to rise from the waters of Lake Como.
 The landscaped gardens are truly unique, meanwhile the whole pool-floating-in-a-lake thing is mad and ingenious all at once.
-They’re famous for their punchy negronis, too, which should be sipped on the lakeside terrace at sunset, sun-kissed and content.
+It’s famous for its punchy negronis, too, which should be sipped on the lakeside terrace at sunset, sun-kissed and content.

 Abadía Retuerta LeDomaine, Valladolid, Castilla y Léon, Spain, Wine runs through this unique boutique hotel like lifeblood, soothing and caressing as it does so.
 The vineyards of the Ribera del Duero region stretch all around the central building, whose golden stones date back to the 12th century.
 Inside, however, there is modernity and ingenuity at every turn – not least in the kitchens of two-Michelin-starred chef Andoni Luis Aduriz, or in the inspired ‘vinotherapy’ treatments of the on-site spa.